UsernameSteven/ClassRepository/README.md

  * __Ranger:__ A skilled hunter and tracker, often with animal companions.
  * __Paladin:__ A holy warrior dedicated to a cause, combining combat and divine magic.
    ## Campaigns
+   # __Key Elements of a D&D Campaign__
+*__Story Arc:__
+A campaign usually has an overarching narrative that unfolds over multiple sessions, often involving a central conflict, such as a looming threat or a quest for a powerful artifact.
    Here is a link for any First time [Dungeon Masters](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/dungeon-masters-only/21747-first-time-dm-which-campaign), along with some Beginner Friendly [Campaigns](https://www.cbr.com/dnd-campaigns-for-new-players-dm/)